tdetweiler/react-and-redux-projects/README.md

 * Youtube search application: functionality includes searching, listing, and playing of youtube videos using the youtube api.
 * Redux book list and selection: Very basic application with the goal of covering the basics of Redux with reducers and using those with state.
-* Weather Forecast Application: React/Redux project that uses middleware Ajax to talk with Openweathermap's API and display the searched cities weather.
+* Weather Forecast Application: React/Redux project that uses middleware Ajax to talk with Openweathermap's API and display the searched city's weather.
 Also creates google map instances to display the city.

 ### Getting Started